 | ACADEMICS | Majors & Minors | Information Technology

-The Information Technology minor is an interdisciplinary minor that gives students the opportunity to develop skills and capabilities for the effective use of information technology in their discipline.
-This minor is available for all non-Computer Science majors and is designed to address information technology needs and career interests whatever their major is.To obtain a minor in information technology, students need to complete six (6) courses for a total of 18+ credits.
+The information technology minor is an interdisciplinary minor that gives students the opportunity to develop skills and capabilities for the effective use of information technology in their discipline.
+This minor is available for all non-computer science majors and is designed to address information technology needs and career interests regardless of major.
+Please see your faculty advisor for more information.To obtain a minor in information technology, students need to complete 6 courses for a total of 18 credits.
 Required Course:

 Two Courses from Group I: Courses in this group will discuss the representation and manipulation of data in digital form.
-This may include the conversion process of the datafrom a form outside the computer, the issues and trade-offs involved in developing a representation, and the algorithms used for the manipulation and transformation of data.Two courses from Group II: Courses in this group involve intensive, discipline-specific use of computers (beyond email, word processing, basic spreadsheets, presentation software and web browsing).One course from Group III: Courses in this group will discuss information technology and its impact on society.
-At least 1/3 of the course content should relate to informationtechnology.The list of courses under each of the above three groups varies from semester to semester.
-Students are strongly encouraged to contact the Information Technology minor coordinator before registering for courses.
+This may include the conversion process of the data from a form outside the computer, the issues and trade-offs involved in developing a representation, and the algorithms used for the manipulation and transformation of data.Two courses from Group II: Courses in this group involve intensive, discipline-specific use of computers (beyond email, word processing, basic spreadsheets, presentation software and web browsing).One course from Group III: Courses in this group will discuss information technology and its impact on society.
+At least one-third of the course content should relate to information technology.The list of courses under each of the above 3 groups varies from semester to semester.
+Students are strongly encouraged to contact the information technology minor coordinator before registering for courses.

 CONTACT US Aparna MahadevProgram CoordinatorGhosh Science & Technology CenterOffice: ST-110B508-929-8715Aparna.Mahadev@worcester.edu